 City of London Fraud Squad officer Chief Insp.
 Paul Carroll who is in charge of fraud protection is warning Parents this Christmas to be especially vigilant of Fortnite Battle Royale.

-We recommend using parental control technology such as we sell like Bitdefender, F Secure SAFE to impose time limits, block certain sites and to require kids to ask a parents, guardian before signing up for anything or downloading new stuff
+We recommend using parental control technology such as we sell like Bitdefender, F Secure SAFE to impose time limits, block certain sites and require kids to ask parents, guardian, before signing up for anything or downloading new stuff

 Fortnite is an international sensation; we have polled primary school classrooms during internet safety talks and found that Fortnite is more popular than all of the other games put together.